RCD(0,N)-spaces with small linear diameter growth: Preliminaries

 \section{Preliminaries}

-Throughout this paper, $(X,d,m)$ is a metric measure space (mms. for short) where $(X,d)$ is a complete and separable geodesic metric space and $m$ is a locally finite nonnegative Borel measure with supp$m=X$.
+Throughout this paper, $(X,d,m)$ is a metric measure space (mms. for short) where $(X,d)$ is a complete and separable geodesic metric space and $m$ is a locally finite nonnegative Borel measure with supp$m=X$.\ We also assume $X$ is not a point.